 This holiday, tied with Catholic roots, is a 28 day period beginning around November 30th and lasting until Christmas Eve.
 Advent marks the beginning of the liturgical year, which is the cycle of seasons that determine certain Catholic celebrations, feasts, and festivals.
 Those who belong to the Catholic community believe this period is to prepare for the coming of Christ; the four weeks of Advent symbolize the 4,000 years of darkness the world experienced before Christ was born.

 There are several traditions that make Advent come alive including: the advent wreath which Catholics hang to commemorate the symbolic circle from Adam to Christ, the Jesse tree which teaches children about Christ's ancestry, the lighting of the four Advent candles, setting up the Nativity scene, and the attending of Midnight Mass on Christmas Eve.
-This religious holiday often ties very closely in to the traditional celebration of Christmas and is part of many people's seasonal ritual.
+This religious holiday often ties very closely to the traditional celebration of Christmas and is part of many people's seasonal ritual.

 Christmas, a historically religious holiday, marks the birth of Jesus Christ on December 25th for those belonging to the Christian faith.
 The religious community has many traditions that mark their celebration of Christmas: they set up nativity scenes, celebrate the season of Advent which accompanies Christmas, and attend Midnight Mass on Christmas Eve to watch a traditional play commemorating the birth of Jesus.

 Santa Claus is thought to visit on Christmas Eve, bearing the gifts that are left under the tree.
 Leaving cookies and milk for Santa is customary, and the snacks are usually gone by morning!
 Those who celebrate Christmas often decorate a tree, go caroling, and shop for loved ones.
 Every family has their own holiday traditions, and somehow participating in them can make even Ebenezer Scrooge seem cheery.